 Here’s a full breakdown of Discover’s insurance coverage:

-- Covers administrative fees (related to the money the company loses while the car is being repaired)
+Administrative fees are covered (related to the money the company loses while the car is being repaired).

 Here’s what they don’t cover.
 What’s not covered is pretty standard when compared to other companies:

 Damage that occurred while breaking any laws or traffic violations

 Damages from weather events like hail or hurricanes

 3. How to Request Compensation

 If the worst does happen, and you get into an accident (that hopefully isn’t your fault), then here’s how you request compensation:

 Contact (customer_satisfaction[at]discovercars.com), and make sure you include the following documents: